brndn-do/ats/README.md

 docker-compose exec minio mc mb minio/testbucket
 ```

-### 5. Development Workflow
+### 6. Running tests

-All development tasks, such as running tests, linting, or formatting code, should be executed inside the running `backend` container.
+Tests should only be executed inside the running backend container.
 This ensures a consistent and isolated environment.

 If you haven't, start the services first: